7'10" x 28.5" x 94L

 SMIK has adopted the name Spitfire, as these boards carry the same attributes.
 Beautiful lines that create powerful, tight turns that contain and project speed.

-The rocker, a smooth continuous curve, combined with a single concave to double ending with a V in the tail and moderately fine rails results in a fast, driven high-performance ride.
+The rocker is still a smooth continuous curve, combined with a single concave to double concave, ending with a V in the tail.

 She's smooth and fast, with just a really nice balanced feel from paddling to stroking into a wave and that lovely initiation of rail sensation that doesn't have any hiccups.